RB Leipzig’s Upamecano shines in France debut against Sweden | Goal.com

 The Paris Saint-Germain star beat goalkeeper Robin Olsen from a very tight angle after dancing through the right side of the Swedish backline.

-Despite being cautioned in the second minute by referee Szymon Marciniak for a rash challenge on Albin Ekdal, Upamecano put up an impressive overall, combining well with Raphael Varane and Presnel Kimpembe to halt Sweden’s attacking forays.
+Despite being cautioned in the second minute by referee Szymon Marciniak for a rash challenge on Albin Ekdal, Upamecano put up an impressive overall performance, combining well with Raphael Varane and Presnel Kimpembe to halt Sweden’s attacking forays.

 The 21-year-old enjoyed a breakthrough campaign with RB Leipzig last season, featuring with increasing frequency in Julian Nagelsmann’s first team.